 NGAUS doesn’t sit in Washington, D.C. and decide what’s important for the National Guard.
 We listen to our members.
 Our lobbying efforts begin with an annual resolutions process that originates with our state associations.
 Delegates to the annual NGAUS General Conference debate and approve resolutions, which NGAUS prioritizes for the next congressional cycle.
-The Legislative Priorities are a blueprint for NGAUS initiatives and member action.
+See our legislative resolutions for fiscal year 2018.

 NGAUS Petitions Congress

 The NGAUS legislative department, which is the lobbying branch of the association, presents the association’s legislative priorities directly to members of Congress and their staff.
 NGAUS staff works with stakeholders, including the National Guard Bureau (NGB), state associations, the Adjutants General Association of the United States (AGAUS), the Enlisted Association of the National Guard of the United States (EANGUS) and industry representatives to unite support around common goals.